vllm-project/vllm/docs/source/models/vlm.rst

 ^^^^^^^^^^^^^^^^^^^

-vLLM's Chat Embeddings API is a superset of OpenAI's `Embeddings API <https://platform.openai.com/docs/api-reference/embeddings>`_, where chat conversations can be passed instead of batched inputs.
+vLLM's Chat Embeddings API is a superset of OpenAI's `Embeddings API <https://platform.openai.com/docs/api-reference/embeddings>`_, where a list of ``messages`` can be passed instead of batched ``inputs``.
+The format of ``messages`` is the same as in Chat Completions API.
 This enables multi-modal inputs to be passed to embedding models.

 In this example, we will serve the ``TIGER-Lab/VLM2Vec-Full`` model.